Coresignal logo

 2. Buyer-centric content marketing strategies

-As we’ve explored above, the Covid-19 pandemic has impacted many facets of business.
+As we’ve explored above, the COVID-19 pandemic has impacted many facets of business.
 Relatedly, buyer-centric content marketing strategies will see an upward trend as more users and employees conduct and access their work digitally.

 This increase provides a rich landscape for content marketers to personalize their marketing campaigns.